The CROverview: An Extensive Look at Conversion Rate Optimization

 What Does Conversion Rate Optimization Do?

 If you’re wondering what conversion optimization is still, don’t worry.
 It’s pretty tricky to understand precisely what CRO means and what a CRO does, precisely because CRO is, in fact, a cumulus of practices.

 To understand what CRO is, you should first understand what is a conversion (which we have already discussed, along with the significant difference between micro-conversions and macro-conversions).
 As such, CRO (Conversion Rate Optimization) is the practice by which you boost your conversion rate.

 So, if right now, 3,000 people come to your site every day, but only 10 of them end up buying, and 2 of them end up returning, you are the Sysyphus of eCommerce.
 You keep pushing the ball of traffic generation uphill, but you don’t get much in return – and even worse, you end up having to push it back up over and over and over again.

-starts at approximately $30,000.
+Statistically, the average conversion rate in 2019 was 1.85%.
+To give you an idea, the average marketing budget for a small business starts at approximately $30,000.
 I’ll let you do the math and adapt the numbers to your particular situation.

 Conversion Rate Optimization is, basically, a collection of techniques employed to convert traffic into buyers.

 What this involves depends on the specificities of each business.
 There’ no CRO recipe, sadly (and we can dare to say that there’s no SEO recipe either, as much as some might want to sell you that).